 In Houston, the crowd’s ready, you just need a venue that hits the right note.
 If you’re planning a small acoustic gig in Montrose or a full production near the Theater District, performance venues in Houston are as varied as the acts they host.
 Expect spaces with solid sound systems, flexible stage setups, and room layouts that won’t cramp your vision.
 Tagvenue takes some of the weight off of your preparation schedule by allowing you to filter by what matters most (tech specs, size, price, style) and compare options without chasing anyone down.
 The right venue shouldn’t be hard to find.
 Let the space work for you so your performance can speak for itself.
 Start browsing today!

-In Houston, prices of performance venues average $200 hire fee per hour.
+Booking costs of performance venues average $175 hire fee per hour.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in Houston, based on Tagvenue data:
+Check out the typical price ranges in Houston, based on Tagvenue data from December 2025:

 Not all of them.
 Larger and more formal venues tend to have a built-in stage, but smaller studios, galleries, and small event spaces might not.
 If your performance depends on elevation or specific lighting angles, look for that detail in the venue listing, or be ready to bring in a portable stage.